magnetbrains-bit/end-to-end-ml-pipeline-retail/README.md

-# 🚀 End-to-End MLOps: Customer Purchase Propensity API 🛍️
+# 🚀 End-to-End ML: Customer Purchase Propensity API 🛍️

 This project demonstrates the complete lifecycle of a machine learning model, from data exploration and feature engineering to building a high-performance, containerized REST API for serving real-time predictions.